🇮🇪COURTS

 Source and verification log

-• Form name and number confirmed from Courts Service of Ireland
+• Form title and number from Courts Service catalogue (not confirmed in official source).

 Common confusion points